lucqiiiii/CS130A-P1/README.md

   will be compared against.
 Implement it in `HashSet.cpp`.
 Note that it's a set, not a map, and that you only need to implement insertion and lookup.
 Use open address hashing with a hash function and probing scheme of your choice.
+- The  `StringHashes.h`  header file contains  class declarations  for functions used to map  arbitrary-length strings  to integers.
+The comments in that file explain the functions used.
+Implement these in `StringHashes.cpp`.
-- The `HashFunctions.h` header file contains class declarations for a variety of hash functions.
-Implement these in `HashFunctions.cpp`.
+- The `IntegerHashes.h` file contains class declarations for hash functions that map arbitrary integers to integers in a given range (for use in a Bloom filter or hash table).
+The comments explain how each function works.
+Implement these in `IntegerHashes.cpp`.

+Turn in your code  on Gradescope.
+The automated tests  will make sure that your code behaves as expected.
+You will also be graded on coding style.

 ## Part Two: The Report

-Use the program  you just completed  to observe the effects of  the Bloom filter parameters  on the false positive rate.
-For each parameter listed below,  graph the false positive rate  of each hash function  over the range given.
-Leave all other parameters at their default values.
-Explain your observations.

-Use the same data that you used for the final question in Homework Two, that is, the  `primaryName`  column  from the IMDb  `name.basics`  dataset,  available at
-<https://datasets.imdbws.com/>.
-Use the  entire name  as the key  (not just the
-last eight bytes, as in the homework).
+Now that you have a working Bloom filter, you can experiment with its parameters and see how the  [false positive rate][fp]  changes.
+For all six  (string hash, integer hash)  pairs,  perform the experiments  listed below.
+Graph and explain your results.

+You'll need a dataset to perform these experiments; a dataset with about 100,000 unique strings  should give you good results  and still run quickly.
+The  [IMDb datasets][db] are a good option, but you'll want to preprocess them to extract a single column, remove duplicates, and extract a subset of the desired size.

+- The parameter  _n_  represents  the number of items  in the set.
+Take a Bloom filter with _m_ = 1,000 and _k_ = 10.
+How does its false positive rate  change as _n_ varies from 1 to 1,000?
+- The parameter _m_ controls the number of bits in the Bloom filter.
+Take a very "full" Bloom filter with _m_ = 10, _k_ = 10, and _n_ = 10.
+How does increasing
+  _m_ change the false positive rate?
 - The parameter _k_  controls the number  of hash  functions used.
-Try setting _k_ to values between TODO and TODO with the `-k` option.
-- The parameter _m_ controls the number of bits in the Bloom filter.
-Try setting _m_ to values between TODO and TODO with the `-m` option.
-- The parameter _n_  represents  the number of items  in the set.
-Use the  `-n` option to control how many lines are inserted.
-Try values of _n_ between TODO and TODO.
+Take a Bloom filter with _m_ = 100,000 and _n_ = 10,000.
+How does the  false positive rate change as _k_ varies from 1 to 100?

+Make sure your report mentions what data set you used and gives an evaluation of the hash functions.
+Turn it in on Gradescope.

 ## Miscellaneous